ucfopen/Materia/develop/widget-developer-guide.md

 ## Getting Started

-[Download](https://clu.cdl.ucf.edu/materia/hello-world-widget/repository/archive.zip?ref=master) the Hello World Widget from Clu
+[Download](https://clu.cdl.ucf.edu/materia/template-widget/repository/archive.zip?ref=master) the Template Widget from Clu

-Extract this folder to `materia/current/static/sandbox/source`
+Extract this folder to `materia-docker/app/fuel/app/tmp/widget_packages/`

+This template has the bare minimum a widget requires to function, and often will require more to be considered useful.
+Use this as a place to start building your widget, while using the [Hello World Widget](https://clu.cdl.ucf.edu/materia/hello-world-widget/repository/archive.zip?ref=master) as an example of a simple, complete widget.

 <aside>
 	Be careful when editing files:

-	`static/sandbox/` is where compiled widgets are loaded from in the sandbox environment
+	"materia-docker/app/fuel/app/tmp/widget_packages/"" is where compiled widgets are installed from in the sandbox environment

-	`static/sandbox/source` is where your working directories go
+	Installed widget files are not typically accessible without alterations to the "docker-compose.yml" file.
 </aside>

-Edit `install.yaml` to your desired widget name, and rename the `hello-world-widget` folder to match a dash separated, all lowercase version of the widget's name.
+Edit `install.yaml` to your desired widget name, and rename the `template-widget` folder to match a dash separated, all lowercase version of the widget's name.

-The `player.html` is the code that is loaded into Materia for the student-facing game, whereas `creator.html` is loaded to the instructor to build the question data for each widget instance.
+The `player.html` is the code that is loaded into Materia for the student-facing game, whereas `creator.html` is loaded for the instructor to build the question data in each widget instance.

 Read through each and use them as a barebones example of how to develop your own widget